vlandham/unix_intro/unix.markdown

 	.
 	.

 Notice that you still have control of your output as you are now in the `less` program.
 If you press the forward slash (/) key in `less`, you can then specify a search pattern.
 Type ATGTGA after the slash and press enter.
 The `less` program will highlight the location of these matches on each line.
-Note that `grep` matches patterns on a per line basis.
+Note that `grep` matches patterns on a **per line basis**.
 So if one line ended ATG and the next line started TGA, then `grep` would not find it.

 >***Any time you run a Unix program or command that outputs a lot of text to the screen, you can instead pipe that output into the `less` program.***